 Individual graduate students and post-docs are invited to apply in this award cycle for funding in support of a short-term experience with a government or private institution outside of academia.
 The purpose of this award is to support professional development to learn about career opportunities and/or gain technical expertise in support of current research endeavors.
 One award of $500 is available this award cycle to subsidize travel to the host institution.

-Plant pathology departments will be able to apply for funding in support of an on-site visit to one or multiple non-academic organizations during the 2017 award cycle.
 The purpose of this award is to enhance the awareness of business operations and potential career opportunities in institutions outside of academia.
 One award of $500 will be available in the 2017 award cycle to subsidize travel to the host institution(s).
 This award may contribute toward participation in the OPSR Private and Public Sectors Plant Pathology Tour.

 Applications must include: 1) a one-page essay describing the objectives, approximate dates, and expected outcomes of the experience; 2) current CV of the applicant; 3) acknowledgement from the company or organization of the willingness to serve as host; and 4) approval of the advisor of the student or post-doctorate for the short-term visit to the host institution or company.